Emmotes/ic_spoilers/docs/apothecary_notary.md

 We know from Sheila that this system will have its own unique currency called Potion Reagents because Sheila will scavenge them from bosses.
 We don't yet know how they'll be attained otherwise though.

-There could also be another currency because there's a text define called `legendary_vessels` (just like there's one for `potion_reagents`).
+There is also another currency because there's a text define called `legendary_vessels` (just like there's one for `potion_reagents`).
 The suspicion is that they will be required to make the Legendary potions below.

 ## Legendary Grade Potions